PGilbertSchmitt/mtj-parser/README.md

 I CAN'T HEAR YOU LALALALA

 The output is something that I can more easily manipulate, which makes me happier.
 Also, I'm learning, and at the end of the day, isn't that all that matters?

+The [rubric file](./rubric.md) shows all the currently supported Markdown formatting.